-Economists Say Forgiving Student Debt Would Boost Economy
+Forgiving Student Debt Would Boost Economy, Economists Say

-Economists Say Forgiving Student Debt Would Boost Economy
+Forgiving Student Debt Would Boost Economy, Economists Say

 Presidential hopefuls Elizabeth Warren and Bernie Sanders want to tear up your student loans and set you financially free.
 That's popular among voters – especially those struggling to pay off this debt.